-- A. Service Contracts (except for A/E professional services) and Purchase Contracts costing less than \$10,000 shall be procured using the Uniform Guidance "micro-purchase" procedure (2 C.F.R. § 200.320(a)) as follows: - 1.
+- A. Service Contracts (except for A/E professional services) costing up to \$50,000 and Purchase Contracts costing -up to \$30,000 shall be procured using the GCS Resolution of the "micro-purchase" procedure (200.320(a)(1)(iv)(A)) as follows: - 1.
 The contract may be awarded without soliciting pricing or bids if the price of the goods or services is fair and reasonable. - 2.
-To the extent practicable, purchases must be distributed among qualified suppliers. - B. Service Contracts (except for A/E professional services) and Purchase Contracts costing \$10,000 up to \$90,000 shall be procured using the Uniform Guidance "small purchase" procedure (2 C.F.R. § 200.320(b)) as follows:
+To the extent practicable, purchases must be distributed among qualified suppliers.

-- 1. Obtain price or rate quotes from an "adequate number" of qualified sources (a federal grantor agency might issue guidance interpreting "adequate number," so the Requesting Department should review the terms and conditions of the grant award documents to confirm whether specific guidance has been issued). - 2.
-Take affirmative steps to solicit price quotes from M/WBE vendors and suppliers as required under 2 C.F.R. § 200.321. - 3.
+- B. Service Contracts (except for A/E professional services) costing \$50,001 up to \$249,999.99 and Purchase Contracts costing \$30,001 up to \$89,999.99 shall be procured using the Uniform Guidance "small purchase" procedure (2 C.F.R. § 200.320(b)) as follows: - 1.
+Obtain price or rate quotes from an "adequate number" of qualified sources (a federal grantor agency might issue guidance interpreting "adequate number," so the Requesting Department should review the terms and conditions of the grant award documents to confirm whether specific guidance has been issued). - 2.
+Take affirmative steps to solicit price quotes from MWBE vendors and suppliers as required under 2 C.F.R. § 200.321. - 3.
 Cost or price analysis is not required prior to soliciting bids. - 4.
 Award the contract on a fixed-price basis (a not-to-exceed basis is permissible for service contracts where obtaining a fixed price is not feasible). - 5.
-Award the contract to the lowest responsive, responsible bidder. - C. Service Contracts (except for A/E professional services) and Purchase Contracts costing \$90,000 and above shall be procured using a combination of the most restrictive requirements of the Uniform Guidance "sealed bid" procedure (2 C.F.R. § 200.320(c)) and state formal bidding procedures (G.S.
+Award the contract to the lowest responsive, responsible bidder. - C. Purchase Contracts costing \$90,000 and above shall be procured using a combination of the most restrictive requirements of the Uniform Guidance "sealed bid" procedure (2 C.F.R. § 200.320(c)) and state formal bidding procedures (G.S.
 143-129) as follows: - 1.
 Cost or price analysis is required prior to soliciting bids. - 2.
 Complete specifications or purchase description must be made available to all bidders. - 3.
 The bid must be formally advertised in a newspaper of general circulation for at least seven full days between the date of the advertisement and the date of the public bid opening.
 Electronic-only advertising must be authorized by the governing board.
 The advertisement must state the date, time, and location of the public bid opening, indicate where specifications may be obtained, and reserve to the governing board the right to reject any or all bids only for "sound documented reasons." - 4.
-Take affirmative steps to solicit price quotes from M/WBE vendors and suppliers as required under 2 C.F.R. § 200.321. - 5.
+Take affirmative steps to solicit price quotes from MWBE vendors and suppliers as required under 2 C.F.R. § 200.321. - 5.
 Open bids at the public bid opening on the date, time, and at the location noticed in the public advertisement.
 All bids must be submitted sealed.
 A minimum of 2 bids must be received to open all bids. - 6.
-Award the contract to the lowest responsive, responsible bidder on a fixedprice basis.
+Award the contract to the lowest responsive, responsible bidder on a fixed-price basis.
 Governing board approval is required for purchase contracts unless the governing board has delegated award authority to an individual official or employee.
 Any and all bids may be rejected only for "sound documented reasons."